 If the vegetation is tougher than turfgrass or the equivalent, first use a spading fork and dislodge the weedy or woody clumps, and remove them carefully.
 This may be easiest after a good rain, or put a sprinkler on the area beforehand.
 You can see this process of weed removal in the double-digging video below (even if you don’t do the rest of the 24-inch-deep soil improvement the way I used to).

-Depending on the time of year and what I am planting, I may cut Xs in the cardboard with my spade and plant immediately, then mulch after planting.
+Depending on the time of year and what I am planting, I may cut X’s in the cardboard with my spade or a mat knife and plant immediately, then mulch after planting.
 This would work with substantial perennials or when making a shrub border, for instance.
 You can certainly do this if you pre-weeded the area as above.

 With delicate little things, or when I’m suspicious that the underlying weeds might need some time to settle down, I wait awhile.

-With the worst weeds of all, I might fork them out, then solarize the area with black plastic for a month or longer in a hot, sunny season, then remove the plastic and follow the steps of cardboard/mulch.
+With the worst weeds of all, I might fork them out, then solarize the area with clear plastic for a month or longer in a warm, sunny season (or “tarp” it with black plastic), then remove the plastic and follow the steps of cardboard/mulch.

 I also use the cardboard or newsprint system one other way, sort of a spot approach, when an area of an existing bed has gotten weedy, such as the edge adjacent to lawn or good-sized patches between plants.

 I’M OFTEN ASKED if cardboard is safe, and so was the English newspaper editor and organic gardener Jane Perrone.
-Jane checked with Garden Organic, the 50-year-old UK organic-garden charity, and got the thumb’s up, and wrote about it.
+Years ago, Jane checked with Garden Organic, the 60-year-old UK organic-garden charity, and got the thumb’s up, and wrote about it.
 Good thing for all of us who want to smother some more lawn in favor of more diverse plantings, but need a little shortcut.

 Note: Use the plain brown stuff, not versions that are printed with colored ink; likewise collect black and white newsprint, not glossy magazines or slick special color sections for smothering duty.
+Many modern inks are soy-based, but I prefer to err on the side of extra-safe.
 How corrugated is made.

 I SUPPOSE I GOT my “lazy” gardener inspiration first from the late Ruth Stout, and here’s her approach to “no-work gardening” (something like what people often call lasagna gardening today—but I so hate that term).
 I think of it as composting in place, passively, and you know I am a great advocate for rigorous mulching with the right materials (no landscape fabrics or bark chips the size of baked potatoes, please).

 Prefer to double dig, or have a spot that needs the more serious intervention?
-The modern master of it, John Jeavons of Bountiful Gardens/Ecology Action in California admired Stout, but quite correctly says that her “no-work” methods aren’t suitable for all soils.
-Learn from Jeavons in his classic book “How to Grow More Vegetables,” or this extensive video for purchase.
-A shorter course using his tactics is covered in the video below:
+The modern master of it, John Jeavons of Bountiful Gardens/Ecology Action in California, admired Stout, but quite correctly says that her “no-work” methods aren’t suitable for all soils.
+Learn from Jeavons in his classic book “How to Grow More Vegetables.”
+A shorter course using his tactics is covered in the video below, the first in a series on biointensive growing:

 So do tell: How do you make a bed?